Carrie Etter: Form and Poetics

-Etter's body of work is underpinned by her academic research.
+Etter's academic research informs her published poetry.
 Within the craft of poetry, Etter focuses on the specific praxis of formal poetry and prose poetry.
 Much of her work examines how these forms can address grief and trauma, guilt and family.
-Etter is also heavily interested in ecopoetry; her work often represents a synthesis between grief and ecology in the face of climate disaster.
-Her critical work extends to 20th and 21st-century poetry, and the contemporary short story, a broad engagement with literary tradition.
+Etter is also interested in ecopoetry and has published her work in this area; her work has represented a synthesis between grief and ecology in the face of climate disaster.
+Her critical work extends to 20th and 21st-century poetry, and the contemporary short story.

-Etter's work on the praxis of prose poetry is regularly cited in academic studies, such as Jane Monson's edited British Prose Poetry: The Poem without Lines (Palgrave, 2018) and Paul Hetherington and Cassandra Atherton's Prose Poetry: An Introduction (Princeton University Press, 2020).
-This recognition leads to frequent invitations to deliver talks and contribute essays on the subject, reflecting her expertise in both theory and practice.
-Etter's poems, exploring her core thematics, have been anthologised internationally (see Anthologies), and she is regularly invited to submit work for publication, as well as to conduct readings and workshops, sharing her approaches.

-Etter is an outspoken advocate for widening participation in literature and creative writing.
-She regularly engages with the wider literary community through readings, writing workshops and collaborations with organisations such as the Bristol Poetry Institute and The Poetry Society.
+Etter's work on the praxis of prose poetry has been cited in academic studies.
+She delivers talks and contributes essays on the subject, dealing with both theory and practice.
+Etter's poems, exploring her core thematics, have appeared in international anthologies (see Anthologies.
+Etter has participated in initiatives relating to widening participation in literature and creative writing.
+She has been involved in readings, writing workshops and collaborations with organisations such as the Bristol Poetry Institute and The Poetry Society.

 For her practice in short stories, Etter was the recipient of an Author's Foundation Grant, as well as a Developing Your Own Creative Practice Grant from Arts Council England.
-This culmination of this funding is a longer piece of fiction, a novel titled All the Way Home, which is currently under submission.
+The culmination of this funding is a longer piece of fiction, a novel titled All the Way Home.

 Critical reception

 Etter won a 2010 London Awards for Art and Performance for a best first collection published in the UK and Ireland in the preceding year for The Tethers.
-In 2013, she received an Authors' Foundation grant from the Society of Authors for work on her third collection, Imagined Sons, which went on to be shortlisted for the Ted Hughes Award for New Work in Poetry by the Poetry Society.
+In 2013, she received an Authors' Foundation grant from the Society of Authors for work on her third collection, Imagined Sons, which went on to be shortlisted for the 2014 Ted Hughes Award for New Work in Poetry by the Poetry Society.

-Of her most recent collection Grief's Alphabet, the poet Rishi Dastidar commented "Etter has the ability to floor you as she explores guilt(...) and makes every day observations that are anything but banal."
+Of her most recent collection Grief's Alphabet, the poet Rishi Dastidar commented in The Guardian: "Etter has the ability to floor you as she explores guilt(...) and makes every day observations that are anything but banal."